Public Trash Can for Nikolaos Ikaros Baskozos

 Nikolaos Baskozos was recognized with the coveted Bronze A' Design Award in 2019, a testament to excellence of their work Pithos Public Trash Can.

 Our press releases on Nikolaos Baskozos and their work are made freely available for press members looking to add depth to their content.
-Now available: Immediate access to 1 press releases for journalists.
+Press members can now immediately access 1 press releases.

 Nikolaos Baskozos unveils Pithos, a contemporary litter bin design inspired by ancient Greek terracotta jars, combining history and functionality.

-Visit Nikolaos Baskozos Newsroom for an inside look at exceptional design and award-winning projects.
+Access Nikolaos Baskozos Newsroom for exclusive insights into distinguished design and laureled projects.

 Multifunctional Street Furniture for DUCKT OU